EGAlberts/tiago_simulation/README.md

 ### Migration to Gazebo Fortress
 Right now spawning the tiago model works somewhat in gazebo fortress.
 The process is as follows:
+0. Follow the installation instructions below to create the workspace.

 1. Use the newly-made launch file which opens gazebo fortress and tries to spawn Tiago
 ```